-You may want to start with Hot Spots.
+Hot Spots is a perfect place to start with.
 This view shows you the list of functions with the highest execution time.
-Use this view to find the slowest methods in just a glance.
+Use this view to find the slowest functions in just a glance.

-Call Tree shows you all method calls in all threads.
-Each top-level node represents a top-level function which was executed by a certain thread.
-Use this view to quickly get down to actual application activity:
+Call Tree shows you function execution paths.
+Use it to quickly get down to actual application activity:

-Shows a plain list of methods.
-Lets you thoroughly analyze a particular method.
+Shows a plain list of functions.
+Lets you thoroughly analyze a particular function.

-Note that whenever you select a method, Performance Viewer shows you the actual code for this method based on information provided by your application's debugging symbols.
-If no source code is available, Performance Viewer will try to decompile the method from the assembly.
+Note that whenever you select a function, Performance Viewer shows you the actual code for this function based on information provided by your application's debugging symbols.
+If no source code is available, Performance Viewer will try to decompile the function from the assembly.